When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is Lanugo?

-Lanugo is fine, unpigmented hair that begins to grow on babies from the fourth or fifth month of pregnancy (1).
+Lanugo is a fine, downy, unpigmented hair that starts sprouting on babies around the fourth or fifth month of pregnancy (1).

 What’s the Purpose of Lanugo?